 At a minimum, employees need a computer, internet, and phone access.
 If you do not have a Cornell-issued laptop, but have a personally owned computer/laptop/iPad, you may use this.
 However, you are responsible for following all university practices and policies to maintain security on your device.
 Speak to your internet/cell provider about your plan(s) to ensure that you will not experience any overage fees.
 Cornell does not cover the cost of home internet and phone and does not insure personal technology.
 See Technology section for other considerations.

 Consider whether your home environment is conducive to remote work.
 Factors include the demands of other household members, household construction, appropriate lighting, seating, and other basic conditions.
 Set expectations with others in your home regarding your interactions and availability.
-See Home Environment for details.
+See At Home tab below for more tips.

 All non-exempt employees who work remotely when the university is open should be paid for hours worked at their regular hourly rate of pay.
 Overtime must be approved in advance.
 Exempt employees will receive their regular pay.
-See Pay Guidelines for details.
+See "Working During COVID-19 Guide for Employees" for details.

 Provide multiple forms of contact information to your supervisor.
 Update your emergency contact information in Workday, which is viewable to HR representatives and administrative managers.